maximkiesel1/maximkiesel1/README.md

 ## Hello there! 👋

 My name is Maxim and I´m a huge data enthusiast.
-Currently I work at BMW Group as a Process planning specialist.
+Currently, I work at BMW Group as a Data Analys.

 In my freetime, I´m doing my Master in Data Science.
-I also program cool data science projects.
+I also program cool Machine Learning and Data Analytics projects.

 Feel free to check it out!

 Here are some additionally informations:

-- 🤝 I’m looking to collaborate with other Data Scientists
+- 🤝 I’m looking to collaborate with other Data Analysts
 - 📫 You can find and reach me on [![LinkedIn][2.2]][2]
 - 📰 I also write article on [medium.com]
 <!-- Icons -->